 - a.
-The information provided by the company, in particular with regard to the different components of the fixed remuneration or the number of beneficiaries, is insufficient, in particular when the requested amount largely exceeds the amounts paid out during the past year. - b.
+The information provided by the company, in particular regarding the different components of the fixed remuneration or the number of beneficiaries, is insufficient, in particular when the requested amount largely exceeds the amounts paid out during the past year. - b.
 The fixed remuneration planned for or paid out to one or several members is significantly higher than that of a peer group. - c.
 The proposed increase relative to the previous year is excessive or not justified.

-5.5 MAXIMUM AMOUNT OF VARIABLE REMUNERATION (PROSPECTIVE OR RETROSPECTIVE VOTE)
+5.5 MAXIMUM AMOUNT OF VARIABLE REMUNERATION (PROSPECTIVE OR RETROPROSPECTIVE VOTE)

 - a.
 The information provided is insufficient for shareholders to assess the plans' features and functioning, in particular when the amount requested is significantly greater than the amounts paid during the past year. - b.
-The maximum amount calculated on the basis of the information available would make it possible to pay significantly higher remuneration than the remuneration paid by a benchmark group made up of companies of similar size and complexity. - c.
-The maximum amount that can be potentially paid out is significantly higher than the amount requested at the general meeting.
+The maximum amount calculated based on the information available would make it possible to pay significantly higher remuneration than the remuneration paid by a benchmark group made up of companies of similar size and complexity.

-- d.
-The structure and conditions of the plans do not respect generally accepted best practice standards (see appendix 4). - e.
+- c.
+The maximum amount that can be potentially paid out is significantly higher than the amount requested at the general meeting. - d.
+The structure and conditions of the plans do not respect generally accepted best practice standards (see Appendix 5). - e.
 Past awards and the amounts released after the performance/blocking period, described in the remuneration report, do not allow confirmation of the link between pay and performance. - f.
-The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval. - g.
-The requested amount does not allow to respect the principles mentioned in appendix 3, in particular the maximum proportion between fixed and variable remuneration.
+The remuneration committee or the board of directors have excessive discretion about awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval. - g.
+The requested amount does not allow to respect the principles mentioned in Appendix 4, in particular the maximum proportion between fixed and variable remuneration.